Whitleynl/dashboard/README.md

 # Automated Data Visualization Dashboard

 ## Description
-The Automated Data Visualization Dashboard is an advanced, web-based application designed to empower users to upload their data files and generate insightful data visualizations through natural language commands.
-Leveraging OpenAI's GPT for processing these commands, the application facilitates an intuitive interface for business analysts, data scientists, and anyone interested in exploring data through visualizations.
-It supports various data formats, including CSV and Excel, and allows for the dynamic execution of Python code to transform, analyze, and visualize data.
+The Automated Data Visualization Dashboard is a web-based application designed to empower users to upload their data files and generate insightful data visualizations through natural language commands.
+Using OpenAI's GPT for processing these commands, the application facilitates an intuitive interface for business analysts, data scientists, and anyone interested in exploring data through visualizations.
+It currently supports CSV and Excel files, and allows for the dynamic execution of Python code to analyze and visualize data.

 ## Installation